clay-run/clay-cli/README.md

 ```
 {
+  "accountName": "eau",
-  "commandName": "eau",
+  "serviceName": "eau",
-  "commandDescription": "A service that takes in bits and moves atoms",
+  "serviceDescription": "A service that takes in bits and moves atoms",
   "inputs": [
     {
       "name": "varNameInCode",